maheshiv/maheshiv.github.io/_posts/2017-01-27-my-first-blog.md

 layout: post
 title:  "React-Native app development"
 categories: React-Native
-excerpt: 'Hello, This is my first blog on React-Native.
-Click on the header to know how I created a mobile app.
-Feel free to add any inputs.'
+excerpt: 'This blog explains what are all the things we have to consider before developing an app using React-Native.'
 ---

 This blog includes how I did an app using React-Native and steps I followed to do so.